 Natalie Cowley, “Understanding Depression: Personal and Social Interpretations.” (provisional title, PhD in Sociology, on-going, joint supervisor)

-Suraya Dewing, “Between Policy and Practice: The Placement of Transgender Prisoners” (provisional title, PhD in Sociology, on-going)
+Suraya Dewing, “Between Policy and Practice: The Placement of Transgender Prisoners” (provisional title, PhD in Sociology, on-going, secondary supervisor)

-Anna Fielder, “A study of the narratives of women who decline routine ultrasound scans in pregnancy” (provisional title) (PhD in Sociology, on-going)
+Anna Fielder, “A study of the narratives of women who decline routine ultrasound scans in pregnancy” (provisional title) (PhD in Sociology, on-going, joint supervisor)

-Engy Farouk Abdel Baky, “A Study of Twitter Feminist Discourse in Egypt From a Critical Discourse Analysis Perspective” (Secondary supervisor, PhD in Applied Linguistics, on-going)
+Engy Farouk Abdel Baky, “A Study of Twitter Feminist Discourse in Egypt From a Critical Discourse Analysis Perspective” (PhD in Applied Linguistics, on-going, secondary supervisor)

 David Ting, “Migration and Sex Work in New Zealand: A Qualitative Study” (provisional title) (MA in Sociology, 2018)

 Rearna Hartmann.
 “Where to From Queer?
 Beyond Identity, the Future of Queer Politics” (MA in Sociology, 2016)

 David Ting, "Indigenous Sex Wars in Canada: Where are The Youth?”
 (BA(Hons) dissertation in Sociology, completed June 2016)

 Prudence Wilson, “Mary, Mary, Quite Contrary?: Just How Different Are Sex Work And Surrogacy In Terms of Market Noxiousness in New Zealand?”
 (BA(Hons) dissertation in Sociology, completed February 2016)